ozoneapi/tide-portal/docs/80-step-by-step-guide.md

 ![](../assets/images/consent3.png)

 Once the PSU consent is successful, Ozone bank will redirect back to the redirect URI.
-Copy the Authcode from the URL
+Copy the auth code from the URL

 ![](../assets/images/consent4.png)